Chinese yoga is a practice that combines elements from yoga practice and Chinese health systems.

 According to the book, Taoist yoga is simply another name for Qui Kung.
 However, it inspired martial artist and yogi Paulie Zink to develop Yin yoga, a combination of Indian and Chinese practices.
 In his version of Chinese yoga, he combined the stretches of Indian yoga with the animal movements from Chinese martial arts.

-Paulie Zink’s student, Paul Grilley, utilised this knowledge he received in his teacher’s workshops and continued to develop Yin yoga in the 1980s.
+Paulie Zink’s student, Paul Grilley, utilized this knowledge he received in his teacher’s workshops and continued to develop Yin yoga in the 1980s.

 He brought his version to the west, and that is the Yin yoga style you will typically encounter in any yoga studio today.
 Paul Grilley is still one of its most prominent ambassadors today.